Deliverability

 Stephen Taunt

-Stephen Taunt is a Senior Deliverability Analyst on the Inboxable team at Data Axle.
+Stephen Taunt is an Email Marketing Strategist at Data Axle.
 With over a decade of data and client relations experience under his belt, he has worked within multiple industries ranging from the music business to global aviation media.
-Stephen’s passion for all things deliverability help drive his clients' success, leveraging data-driven and strategic tactics.
+In his current role, Stephen develops targeted and personalized email marketing strategies that optimize engagement, conversion, and customer retention, while closely monitoring key performance indicators to drive measurable success for clients.